A/B tests – optimization

 After completing the test and restarting it on the same landing page, the statistics for every variant reset.

-If you want to learn how to create better pages, check also our article about 5 steps of landing page optimization.
+If you want to learn how to create better pages, check our article about 5 steps of landing page optimization.

 Was this manual helpful?